 You will be under no obligation to have contact with anyone with whom you don't want to have contact.

 You will be able to lodge with the Department for Child Protection a statement of your wishes about contact with other parties to the adoption.
 This statement will be provided with any adoption information disclosed to the other party when they apply for it.

-You may wish to provide the department or the Post Adoption Support Services with some family medical history information that can be passed on to the other party should they want this kind of information.
+You may wish to provide the department with some family medical history information that can be passed on to the other party should they want this kind of information.

 How can I stop someone from contacting me?

 If someone contacts you and you do not want this, you can make your wishes clear to them about that.